-As members of the Considerate Constructors Scheme we are taking all reasonable precautions to mitigate the effect of the works on the building’s surrounding neighbours, however, due to the nature of the works occasionally some inconvenience will be experienced.
-Our first Considerate Constructors audit for our project was undertaken on the 2nd May 2017, and we will publish our score for this in the next issue of the newsletter.
+We are taking all practical precautions to mitigate the effect of the works on the building’s surrounding neighbours, however, due to the nature of the works occasionally some inconvenience will be experienced.

-We would like to take this opportunity to thank you for your understanding and patience during the construction works and apologise for any inconvenience that may be experienced.
+We would like to take this opportunity to thank you for your understanding and patience during the construction works at Merchants Hall and apologise for any inconvenience that may be experienced.

-We will endeavour to give you as much notice as possible and provide you with relevant details regarding all potentially disruptive works we are due to commence.
-The project as a whole is due to be completed in February 2018.
+We will aim to give you as much notice as possible as well as endeavour to provide you with relevant details regarding all works we are due to commence and have completed by January 2018.

-- Scaffolding deliveries and cranes will be parked in Packington Street at 08:30 to allow for set up time.
+- Scaffolding and Cranage will be parked in Packington Street at 08:30 to allow for set up time.

 Scope of works